inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

 ## close ups

 ### sata
-power and data plug are seperate connectors with a split between the two.
+power and data plug are separate connectors with a split between the two.

 ![badsata](badsata.jpg)